Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending and Cosmological Inference

-It is therefore useful to ask what the effect on the bias in cosmological inference would be of omitting the catastrophic recognized blends with low purities from the blended sample.
-The LSST at full depth is expected to have over 30\% recognized blends with still a significant dip in surface brightness between the galaxies, as discussed in \cite{scarlet}.
+It is therefore useful to ask what the effect on the bias in cosmological inference would be of omitting the catastrophic recognized blends with low purities from the blended source sample.
+The LSST at full depth is expected to have over 30 per cent recognized blends with still a significant dip in surface brightness between the galaxies, as discussed in \cite{scarlet}.
 We repeat the cosmological analysis that we undertook above for the unrecognized blends, but omit galaxies in the blended scenes by setting a purity cutoff that flags a fraction of the total galaxies in the blended scenes as catastrophic recognized blends.
 The resulting systematic shift in the error ellipsoid for cosmological parameters is shown in Fig. \ref{cosmoz_rb} for spec-$z$ tomography and in Fig. \ref{cosmoz_rb_pz} for photo-$z$ tomography.
 Comparing this with the shift for unrecognized blends in Figs \ref{cosmoz} and \ref{cosmopz}, we see that the shifts in $S_8$-$\Omega_{\rm m}$ plane are orthogonal.
-Eliminating recognized blends in two cases where we keep only galaxies with $\rho>0.96$ and $\rho>0.98$ (which removes $\sim 6\%$ and $\sim 9\%$ of the galaxies from the full sample, respectively) produces no significant change in $S_8$ for spec-$z$ tomography.
-However, the extreme case of $\rho>0.98$ results in a $\sim0.005$ increase in $S_8$ for photo-$z$ tomography.
+Eliminating recognized blends in two cases where we keep only galaxies with $\rho>0.96$ and $\rho>0.98$ (which removes $\sim 6$ and $\sim 9$ per cent of the galaxies from the cosmology sample, or $\sim 7$ and $\sim 11$ per cent of the galaxies from the source sample, respectively) produces no significant change in $S_8$ for spec-$z$ tomography.
+However, the extreme case of $\rho>0.98$ results in an $\sim0.006$ increase in $S_8$ for photo-$z$ tomography.
 Interestingly enough, these contour shifts are statistically insignificant when compared with the precision of our analysis.
-The development of the shifts depend in a non-linear way on the purity threshold for recognized blends.
+The development of the shifts depends in a non-linear way on the purity threshold for recognized blends.
 Section \ref{discussion} discusses the advocacy of these results.

 The above analysis is repeated using the Gaussian covariance matrix and shows biases to even a lesser extent.
 As you can see in Figs \ref{cosmoz_rb_gausscov} and \ref{cosmoz_rb_pz_gausscov}, based on the Gaussian covariance matrix as opposed to the jackknife covariance matrix, the results show statistically indistinguishable biases attributed to the omission of low-purity recognized blends.